TJHeim/LoLCounterPicking/README.md

 "https://tjheim.github.io/LoLCounterPicking/WebContent/RefreshSource.html" This page will download a JSON file to your device.

 `RefreshSource.html` is a download page for myself.
 If you go to this page and the download finishes, a JSON will be downloaded to your computer which is how I implemented data collection.
 This is the JSON that is being held in `LoLCounterPicking/WebContent/ChampionCounterSource`.
 This site uses a webscraper API to collect all relevant data from "lolcounter.com" and order it for easy access in JSON array format.

+I cannot promise this currently works as this API and the website are not my own and are subject to change without my notice.
+The most recent JSON is found in the above directory.